potokdes/FDA/readme.md

 6. Set up database
    `docker-compose --env-file ./config/local/.env --project-directory ./containers/postgres/docker-compose.yml up -d` or `make db-up`
 7. Load the data into the database
-   1. Open pqadmin -> it is a part of docker compose and should be avaliable in your browser
+   1. Open pgAdmin -> it is a part of docker compose and should be avaliable in your browser: `http://localhost:5050`
-   2. Connect to the fda database
+   2. Connect to the fda database (create server connection, use the same parameters as in .env configuration file)
-   3. Copy the sql from `fdadata/create_script.sql` and run the script
+   3. Copy the sql from `fdadata/create_script.sql` and run the script in browser. (if in terminal: CREATE SCHEMA raw_fda AUTHORIZATION [POSTGRES_USER];)
+   4. Download FDA data from: [LINK](https://api.fda.gov/download.json) and save as: "./data/drug-ndc-0001-of-0001.json"
-   4. run python script `fdadata/ingestion/load.py`
+   5. Run python script `fdadata/ingestion/load.py`
 8. Test if the dbt can connect to db
    `dbt debug --profiles-dir ./config/base/ --project-dir ./fdadata/transformations --log-path ./logs/dbt/`
 9. Install dbt deps